-- The backlog on the surfacing of internal streets is at 1212 km (The backlog will be reduced by 12.8km in during the current financial year.
-Villages that are currently under construction are: Tambo in ward 09 (3.25 km), Kgapamadi in ward 21 (5,5 km), Kgoshi Rammupudu (2.2 km), and 1,7 km in Zaaiplaas. - > Shortage of machinery and plant - Maintenance of the existing surfaced roads - > Insufficient budget for maintenance of the surfaced roads
+- The backlog on the surfacing of internal streets is at 1199, 2 km.
+A further reduction of the backlog will be through the road projects which are being implemented in the 2022-2023 projects. - Shortage of machinery and plant - > Maintenance of the existing surfaced roads - > Insufficient budget for maintenance of the surfaced roads